cloudera-labs/hms-mirror/README.md

 ### Common

-The data storage is shared between the two clusters and no data migration is required.
+The data storage is shared between the two clusters, and no data migration is required.

-Schema's are transferred using the same location.
+Schemas are transferred using the same location.

 [Sample Reports - COMMON](./sample_reports/common)